vkanta/glsp-mcp/docs/source/requirements/simulation.rst

 Simulation Requirements
 ======================

-This document specifies the simulation requirements for the GLSP-Rust system, defining the requirements for time-driven scenarios, data simulation, and testing frameworks.
+This document specifies the simulation requirements for the GLSP-Rust system, defining the requirements for time-driven scenarios, data simulation, pipeline execution, and testing frameworks.

 .. note::
    Domain-specific simulation examples (e.g., sensor simulations for automotive, robotics, or industrial applications) can be found in the workspace directory.
-This document focuses on generic simulation capabilities applicable to any domain.
+This document focuses on the core simulation capabilities that are **already implemented** in the platform.

 .. contents::
    :local: